Alternating/Price-Watcher/README.md

 Work that is needed
--update bot.js to use a variable that is set in the settings file - currently hardcoded for each coin -one script to host price checks on all coins in the settings file???
+- update bot.js to use a variable that is set in the settings file - currently hardcoded for each coin
+- one script to host price checks on all coins in the settings file???